pairshaped/curlingio-docs/docs/club-management/discounts.md

 This is useful if you have a large discount that you never want to stack regardless of whether the curler meets the criteria for any other.

+## Troubleshooting Discounts

+We highly recommend keeping your discounts as simple as possible, so you know at a glance who will be receiving a discount and under what conditions.

+For those unavoidably complex setups, here are some pointers:

+1. Make sure your discount is associated with the item that is to be discounted.
+If you're discounting leagues, then the discount must be associated with each of those leagues.
+If you are discounting a fee, then the discount must be associated with that fee.
+You cannot associate a discount to one item and expect it to apply to another it hasn't been associated with.
+2. Make sure that if your discount eligibility is based on a custom field value, that the custom field is also associated everywhere your discount is associated.
+If you do not, then the question which the discount is based on will never be asked, and no one will receive the discount.
+For example, if I want to ask curlers if it's their first season and give them a 5% discount on their membership fee if they are, then I need to associate both the custom field to ask the question and the discount itself to the membership fee.
+3. Discounts are additive based on the full price of the item being discounts.
+Discounts do not compound (you never discount a previously discounted price).
+For example if I apply two 10% discounts to a league that costs $100, then my total potential discounts are $20.
+4. If you are using a custom field based discount, you usually do not want to use a checkbox.
+You would instead use a dropdown with "Yes, No" values so that you can make this custom field required, and to also avoid accidental selection by your curlers.
+5. For multiple league discounts, every league that will participate in the discount needs to have it associated.
+6. If a discount is seasonal per curler (should only be received once per season), then the item being discounted must require a curler profile.
+Otherwise there's no way for the system to know if a curler has already received it.
+7. Multi league discounts are based on curler profile (not account) and will only work if the leagues to be discounted are requiring a curler profile.
+8. In general you should avoid mixing both fixed price and percentage based discounts, or it can be very hard to reason about.

 ## Deleting Discounts